Are there black cougars? Animal puma: description, beautiful photos and pictures, interesting video about pumas. Lifestyle and habitat

 • consult with specialists (breeders).

-In zoos, cougars live quite well, for a long time and even bring offspring.
-The main thing is to provide them with the necessary conditions and competent care.
+In zoos, pumas live quite well, for a long time and even bear offspring.
+The main thing is to provide them the necessary conditions and competent care.

-Before appearing on the American continent, cougars lived in all forest and mountainous areas of the New World - from northwestern Canada to the Strait of Magellan and from the Atlantic Ocean to the Pacific.
+Before appearing on the American continent, pumas lived in all forests and mountainous areas New World - from northwest Canada to the Strait of Magellan and from Atlantic Ocean to Tikhoy.

 Now the puma lives in South and North America and inhabits a very large area: from Canada to Patagonia.
-She lives mainly in mountainous areas and feels calm at altitude.
-Puma can also be found in coniferous and tropical forests.
-In the Chilean Cordillera, the cougar can rise to a height of up to 3000 meters.
+She lives mainly in mountainous areas and feels comfortable at altitude.
+The puma can also be found in coniferous and tropical forests.
+In the Chilean Cordillera, pumas can reach heights of up to 3,000 meters.

-Wild cats easily move on rocks and mountain slopes, climb trees well and can swim.
-The mountain lion can adapt to life in almost any terrain.
+Wild cats easily move along rocks and mountain slopes, climb trees well and can swim.
+The mountain lion can adapt to life in almost any environment.

 They choose places to live and hunt where deer live - their main prey.

-At the beginning of the 20th century, the population of mountain lions decreased sharply, and a very solid premium was even relied on for a killed individual.
+At the beginning of the 20th century, the population of mountain lions sharply decreased, and a very substantial bonus was even awarded for a killed individual.

 Officially, puma hunting is prohibited.
-This is a necessary measure to restore the number of animals.
-However, violations of the law often occur and cougars continue to be exterminated because of the harm they cause to farming and cattle breeding.
-After a while, it turned out to return the number of cougars to almost the same level.
+This necessary measure to restore animal numbers.
+However, violations of the law often occur and pumas continue to be exterminated due to the damage they cause to farming and livestock.
+After a while, it was possible to return the number of pumas to almost the previous level.

-Remarkably, the destruction of these predatory animals turns against people.
-As a result of hunting for cougars, the natural balance is disturbed and the number of armadillos (cougars' favorite food) increases dramatically.
+What is noteworthy is that the destruction of these predatory animals turns against people.
+As a result of hunting for pumas, the natural balance is disrupted and the number of armadillos (the favorite food of pumas) sharply increases.
 Armadillos dig holes, cattle step into them and break their legs.
 As a result, pastoralists suffer huge losses.

-The Florida subspecies of cougars, which are smaller and lighter in color, suffered the most.
-Initially, the Florida cougar lived from Texas to the southeastern states.
-Now its range is limited to South Florida.
+The Florida subspecies of pumas, which are smaller and lighter in color, suffered the most.
+The Florida cougar originally ranged from Texas to the southeastern states.
+Its range is now limited to South Florida.

-The total population of the Florida cougar by the early 1980s was estimated at about 300 individuals.
-In 2003, this species was listed in the Red Book.
+The total Florida cougar population was estimated at approximately 300 individuals by the early 1980s.
+In 2003 this type was listed in the Red Book.

-Puma is a predatory animal from the cat family.
-Skillful and dexterous hunter, one of the brightest and most graceful representatives of big cats.
-In this article, you can see the description and photo of the cougar, learn a lot of new and interesting things about the life of this beautiful wild cat.
+The puma is a predatory animal from the Feline family.
+Skillful and adroit hunter, one of the brightest and most graceful representatives big cats.
+In this article you can see a description and photo of a puma, learn a lot of new and interesting things about the life of this beautiful wild cat.

 What does a puma look like and what is it called?

-The cougar looks like a strong cat, it has a very flexible body, with a long muscular tail.
+The puma looks like a strong cat, it has a very flexible body, with a long, muscular tail.
 The paws are adapted for climbing trees.
-The cougar has a short and thick coat.
+The puma has short and thick fur.

-Adult cougars are predominantly reddish in color, the underside of the body is lighter than the top.
-The muzzle of a cat with black markings and dark ears.
+Adult pumas are predominantly reddish in color, with the undersides of the body being lighter than the top.
+Cat face with black markings and dark ears.

-The body length of the cougar is 100-180 cm, the tail length is 60-75 cm.
-The height at the withers is 60-90 cm, the weight of the cougar can reach 100 kg.
+The body length of the puma is 100-180 cm, the tail length is 60-75 cm.
+Height at the withers is 60-90 cm, the weight of the puma can reach 100 kg.
 It is noteworthy that males are much larger than females.
-The average weight of females ranges from 30-50 kg, and males - 60-80 kg.
+The average weight of females ranges from 30-50 kg, and that of males – 60-80 kg.

 This wild cat has other names.
 Puma is also called mountain lion and cougar.

-Puma is a foreign representative of big wild cats.
-The puma lives in North and South America, inhabits a fairly large area - from the Yukon (Canada) to Patagonia (South America).
+The puma is a foreign representative of large wild cats.
+The puma lives in Northern and South America, inhabits a fairly large area, from Yukon (Canada) to Patagonia (South America).

-Cougars are almost universal, they easily move along mountain slopes and rocks, climb trees well and can swim well in water.
-Animal cougar is able to adapt to life in any area.
+Pumas are almost universal; they easily move along mountain slopes and rocks, climb trees well, and can swim well in water.
+The cougar animal is able to adapt to life in any area.

-Adult cougars most often choose to live alone, with the exceptions being mothers with kittens and mating couples.
+Adult cougars most often choose to live alone, with the exception of mothers with kittens and mating couples.
 In the wild, a puma cat lives up to 20 years.

 How does a puma hunt?

-Cougar is a skilled hunter and an excellent predator.
-It has very sharp eyesight, so the cougar hunts at dusk and at night.
-In some cases, it goes hunting during the day.
-This predatory cat has its own hunting tactics, it is a great strategist.
+The cougar is a skilled hunter and an excellent predator.
+Has very sharp vision, so the puma hunts at dusk and in the dark.
+In some cases, it goes out hunting during the day.
+This predatory cat has its own hunting tactics and is a great strategist.

-The wild animal cougar sneaks up to the prey from the leeward side so that it does not smell its scent.
-The attack of the cougar occurs by jumping on the back of the victim, after which the mountain lion breaks the neck of the prey or grabs the throat with its teeth and begins to choke.
+The wild animal puma sneaks up on its prey from the leeward side so that it does not smell its scent.
+A puma attack occurs by jumping on the back of the victim, after which the mountain lion breaks the neck of the prey or grabs the throat with its teeth and begins to strangle.

-Cougars are very smart and cunning, they hide half-eaten meat by covering it with foliage.
-Hungry, they return to the hidden prey.
-Half-eaten carcasses provide food for other surrounding animals.
+Pumas are very smart and cunning; they hide uneaten meat by covering it with leaves.
+When hungry, they return to the hidden prey.
+Uneaten carcasses provide food for other surrounding animals.

-Puma hunts mainly for deer, elk, guanaco.
-However, the predatory cougar also eats other animals, including cougars and livestock.
+The puma hunts mainly deer, elk, and guanaco.
+However, the predatory cougar also feeds on other animals, including cougars and livestock.
 In a year, one puma cat eats from 800-1300 kg of meat, which is about 48 ungulates.

-The mountain lion of America has thirty teeth, which are strong enough and adapted to tear tissue and break bones.
-It uses its claws to grab and hold prey.
+The American mountain lion has thirty teeth, which are strong enough and adapted to tear tissue and break bones.
+It uses its claws to capture and hold prey.

-Cougars are capable of jumping up to 6 meters long and up to 2.5 meters high, running short distances at speeds up to 60 km/h.
-The American mountain lion has at its disposal a very extensive hunting area.
-In female cougars, it ranges from 26 to 350 km², and in males, from 140 to 760 km².
+Cougars are capable of jumping up to 6 meters long and up to 2.5 meters high, and running short distances at speeds of up to 60 km/h.
+The American mountain lion has a very extensive hunting area at its disposal.
+For female pumas it ranges from 26 to 350 km², and for males it ranges from 140 to 760 km².

-Puma is a rather quiet animal.
-She emits loud cries only during the mating season, which first occurs at the age of two or three years.
-The cougar's gestation period is three months.
-On average, a cougar gives birth to 2-3 cubs, weighing 250-450 g and a body length of 25-30 cm.
+The puma is a fairly quiet animal.
+She makes loud screams only during the mating season, which first occurs at the age of two or three years.
+The pregnancy duration of a cougar is three months.
+On average, a puma gives birth to 2-3 cubs, weighing 250-450 g and body length 25-30 cm.

-Puma cubs open their eyes 2 weeks after birth, their first teeth erupt at the same time.
+Cougar cubs open their eyes 2 weeks after birth, and their first teeth erupt at the same time.
 Initially, puma kittens have a pronounced blue eye color, which gradually changes after six months.
-The spots on the coat begin to fade by 9 months and gradually disappear by 2 years.
+The spots on the coat begin to fade by 9 months and gradually fade by 2 years.

-Puma kittens start eating adult food at the age of 6 weeks, but milk is still included in their diet.
-Puma cubs stay with their mother for up to two years, during which time they manage to learn all the necessary survival and hunting skills for further independent living.
+Puma kittens begin to eat adult food at the age of 6 weeks, but milk is still included in their diet.
+Puma cubs stay with their mother for up to two years, during which time they manage to learn all the necessary survival and hunting skills for further independent life.

 America's largest cat has no natural enemies.
-Few people dare to fight with the majestic and quick-witted cougar.
-Only occasionally, some large predators can attack young and inattentive cougars.
+Few people would dare to fight the majestic and smart puma.
+Only occasionally, some large predators can attack young and inattentive pumas.

 If you liked this article and you like to read about wild animals, subscribe to our website updates to be the first to receive only the newest and most exciting articles about different animals of our planet.